Linux on YouTube

 Point 1 - Types of Videos

-I’ve got this concern about the Linux content on YouTube—it’s like everyone’s caught up in this loop, you know?
-I get it; there’s a finite amount to explore with Linux, but here’s the kicker: about 5% (just a ballpark figure, not official) of the content out there is fixated on this narrow slice.
+I’ve got this concern about the Linux content on YouTube, it’s like everyone’s caught up in this loop, you know?
+I get it; there’s a finite amount to explore with Linux, but here’s the kicker: it seems like about 95% (just a ballpark figure, not official) of the content out there is fixated on this narrow slice.

 Linux is more than just distros, but it feels like most creators are honing in on that.
 I get it; distro videos are a magnet for clicks, but let’s be honest—they can be a bit of a snooze.
 There’s a whole array of intriguing topics to delve into, and I’m hoping creators start venturing beyond the usual.
 Let’s inject some variety into the scene, you know?